 Anda Venice is only 15 minutes from the historic center but sometimes, its best to come back early and make new friends.
 I mean, the hostel is designed beautifully to be an interactive space.
 With games happening all night with big common areas and kitchens made for you to be social, you’ll be making new friends in no time.

-For those money-cruncher out there, traveling can still be a goal of yours!
+For those money-conscious travelers wondering where to stay in Venice Italy on a budget, rest assured that traveling can still be a goal of yours!

 Anyone can travel if they have the budgeting system like you sure do.
 If you don’t want to sacrifice location because you have a tight budget, then you don’t have to worry when checking into these places.